Which flu vaccine is best? Influvac flu vaccine - instructions for use, reviews Flu shot vaccine name.

 4. Respiratory syncytial infection.

-How to get vaccinated?
+How to get vaccinated correctly?

-1. Make a special immunogram.
-Such a procedure will reveal and evaluate the state of your immunity, that is, it will check the level of the body's immune forces.
-In the event that the immune system is weak, then it is necessary to reinforce it.
-Ask why?
-It's simple, since the vaccine has a slight side effect, which is expressed in the fact that within 3-4 days after vaccination the body weakens along with immunity, and, therefore, the chance of getting sick increases several times.
+1.Make a special immunogram.
+This procedure will identify and evaluate the state of your immunity, that is, it will check the level of the body’s immune forces.
+If the immune system is weak, then it is necessary to strengthen it.
+Why?
+It’s simple, since the vaccine has a minor side effect, which means that within 3-4 days after vaccination, the body weakens along with the immune system, and, consequently, the chance of getting sick increases several times.

 CATEGORIES